material-components/material-components-android/docs/components/NavigationRail.md

 }
 ```

-There's also a method for detecting when navigation items have been reselected:
+There's also a method for detecting if navigation items have been reselected:

 ```kt
 navigationRail.setOnNavigationItemReselectedListener { item ->